Indonesia client case studies

 The next step was for our Incorporation Team to visit the Indonesian Tax Authority in Jakarta to obtain a VAT (value added tax) collector number for the company, a process which required the completion of an application form.
 Two weeks after submission we received the VAT number.

-Having acquired the relevant licenses, Healy Consultants visited Standard Chartered Bank in Jakarta to open a corporate bank account on behalf of the company.
+Having acquired the relevant licenses, Healy Consultants visited the Indonesian branch of an international bank in Jakarta to open a corporate bank account on behalf of the company.
 Since our Client was traveling in the Middle East, he was unable to visit the bank in person.
 However, our Corporate Banking team in Jakarta attended a bank interview on behalf of the Client, explaining the reasons for setting up the company and its main activities.
-Our team also submitted the necessary corporate documents, as well as information about the shareholders and directors, to the bank.\
+Our team also submitted the necessary corporate documents, as well as information about the shareholders and directors, to the bank.

 In the meantime, since our Client was planning to be based on site in remote areas of East Kalimantan province, he requested our Virtual Office services in Jakarta, which would serve as a meeting point for Clients, as well as a secretarial, phone messaging and mail forwarding service).
 Our office, located in the Sudirman Central Business District, now provides a fully-equipped ‘home away from home’ for our Client when he is in the city.

-Two weeks after submitting the bank account application to Standard Chartered Bank, Healy Consultants received account opening approval, notification for which we passed to John in Dubai.
+Two weeks after submitting the bank account application to a well known international bank, Healy Consultants received account opening approval, notification for which we passed to John in Dubai.
 This was followed two weeks later by Internet login and password details in a sealed envelope, which we kept securely in our Jakarta office for our Client to pick up.
 In a separate package two days later, we also received ATM cards for the bank signatories, which were also kept at our Jakarta office.

 Australian power specialist firm enters Indonesia joint venture